Staying Safe this Labor Day Weekend: How to mitigate travel risks

 2. Spend time with loved ones.

-Even if you’re not comfortable being closer than 6 feet apart, it is definitely possible to enjoy an outdoor space and one another’s company while safely social distancing.
+If you’re still concerned about COVID or social distancing – it is definitely possible to enjoy an outdoor space and one another’s company while safely.
 Just be sure to make your expectations clear to those around you before the gathering.

 3. Be adventurous.